martgnz/reddit-place-bot/README.md

 ## Scheduling

 This bot uses GitHub actions to schedule a tweet every hour.
 A simple cron job is used.
-You can run it more frequently (or less) [adjusting the values](https://github.com/martgnz/r-place-bot/blob/main/.github/workflows/tweet.yml) in the actions file.
+You can run it more frequently (or less) by [adjusting the values](https://github.com/martgnz/r-place-bot/blob/main/.github/workflows/tweet.yml) in the actions file.